-Mr. Prazuch has over twenty years of experience in nonprofit association management, focusing on bar-related organizations.
+Mr. Prazuch has over twenty years of experience in nonprofit association management, focusing on law-related organizations.
 Prior to KCBA, he served from 1999-2007 with the American Immigration Law Foundation, a Washington, DC-based national nonprofit which promotes the importance of immigration to the United States.
 Under his leadership as executive director, AILF grew from an initial operation with a $250,000 annual budget, $0 in reserves, and only 3 staff members, into an organization with a $2 million annual budget, a $1 million reserve fund, and 17 staff members.
 He launched numerous program initiatives including a think tank, an international exchange program, and a curriculum center for elementary and secondary-level educators.

-In addition to his work at AILF, Mr. Prazuch served in Washington DC as director of government relations for NAFSA: Association of International Educators from 1994-1998, policy assistant for the American Immigration Lawyers Association from 1991-1994, and in Chicago as a special assistant to U.S. Senator Alan Dixon (Illinois) from 1986-1991.
+In addition to his work at AILF, Mr. Prazuch served in Washington DC as director of government relations for NAFSA: Association of International Educators from 1994-1998, policy assistant for the American Immigration Lawyers Association from 1991-1994, and in Chicago as a staff assistant to U.S. Senator Alan Dixon (Illinois) from 1986-1991.
 Mr. Prazuch received a bachelor's degree in political science from the University of Illinois at Urbana-Champaign in 1986.

-Professional activities include his current service on the Board of Directors of the Washington Society of Association Executives (2011-2013).
+Professional activities include his current service on the Board of Directors of the Washington Society of Association Executives (2011-present).
 Previous leadership activities include his 2006-2007 service on the Board of Directors of the Association Foundation Group, an organization of executives leading nonprofit foundations across the country.
 Mr. Prazuch was also a member of the Board of Trustees of the National Conference of Bar Foundations (2002-2005), and previously served as a member of the government relations leadership council of the American Society of Association Executives (1996-1999).

 Mr. Prazuch also holds the Certified Association Executive (CAE) credential from ASAE.
 Less than 5 percent of all association professionals in the country have achieved this mark of excellence which serves to elevate professional standards, enhance individual performance, and designate those who demonstrate knowledge essential to the practice of association management.
 The certification must be renewed every three years through additional studies and leadership activities in the nonprofit community.